Director, Brand and Communications

 - In it for the long haul.
 Not just looking for a one year engagement, but have a long-term vision for DC Action’s external positioning and looking to stay for a few years to see the fruits of your labor.

-The compensation for this position is competitive and commensurate with qualifications and experience.
+The starting salary for this position is $100,000 – $120,000 annually, commensurate with qualifications and experience.
 DC Action offers a generous benefit package, a great team, and a working environment committed to fostering staff growth and leadership.

 HOW TO APPLY

-To apply, please complete the Brand and Communications Director Job Application by March 31, 2021.
+To apply, please complete the Brand and Communications Director Job Application.

 This announcement will remain posted until the position is filled.
 No phone calls please.